-- Add one or more custom permission template for use in your environment.
-For instructions, see Add a New Permission Template to the Company Directory.
+- Add one or more custom permission template for use in your company's Procore account.
+For instructions, see Create a Permission Template.

-- Edit an existing permission templates (i.e., either the custom ones you created or one of Procore's default templates).
-For instructions, see Edit a Permission Template in the Company Directory.
+- Edit an existing permission template, including custom templates your company has created and Procore's default templates.
+For instructions, see Edit a Permission Template.

 When adding or editing a permission template, your Procore Administrator also has the ability to perform several tasks:

 - Assign user access permissions to each Project level tool.